Toggle: English / Spanish

 Disseminated gonococcal infection (DGI)

 Gonococcal arthritis is an infection of a joint.
 It occurs in people who have gonorrhea caused by the bacteria Neisseria gonorrhoeae.
-It affects women more often than men, and it is most common among sexually active adolescent girls.
+Gonococcal arthritis affects women more often than men, and it is most common among sexually active adolescent girls.

 Two forms of gonococcal arthritis exist:

-One involves skin rashes and many joints, usually large joints such as the knee, wrist, and ankle
+One form involves skin rashes and many joints, usually large joints such as the knee, wrist, and ankle.

-The second, less common form involves the spread of the bacteria through the blood (disseminated gonococcemia), which leads to infection of a single joint
+The second, less common form involves the spread of the bacteria through the blood (disseminated gonococcemia), which leads to infection of a joint, sometimes more than one joint.

 Blood cultures should be checked in all cases of possible gonococcal arthritis.